reidmorrison/symmetric-encryption/docs/index.md

 ## Features

-### Encryption
+### Encryption of

-* Encryption of passwords in configuration files
+* Passwords in configuration files.
-* Encryption of ActiveRecord model attributes by prefixing attributes / column names with encrypted_
+* ActiveRecord model attributes.
-* Encryption of Mongoid model fields by adding :encrypted option to field definitions
+* Mongoid model fields.
+* Files.

 ### Security

-* Externalization of symmetric encryption keys so that they are not in the source code, or the source code control system
+* Externalization of symmetric encryption keys so that they are not in the source code, or the source code control system.
-* For maximum security supports fully random keys and initialization vectors extracted from the entire encryption key space
+* For maximum security uses randomized keys and initialization vectors extracted from the entire encryption key space.
-* Ability to randomly generate a new initialization vector (IV) with every encryption and put the IV in the encrypted data as its header
+* Option to generate a new initialization vector (IV) with every encrypted value.

-### Validators
+### Validations

-* Validator for ActiveRecord Models to ensure fields contain encrypted data
+* Validations for ActiveRecord Models to ensure fields contain encrypted data.

 ### Files and Streams

-* Stream based encryption and decryption so that large files can be read or written with encryption, along with a random key and IV for every file
+* Stream based encryption and decryption so that large files can be read or written with encryption.
-* Stream based encryption and decryption also supports compression and decompression on the fly
+* When selected, compress and decompress file streams on the fly.
-* Randomly generate a new key and initialization vector (IV) with every file encryption and put the key and IV in the encrypted data as its header which is encrypted using the global key and IV
+* Generate a new randomized key and initialization vector (IV) for every file.

 ### Compression

-* When :compress => true option is specified Symmetric Encryption will transparently compress the data prior to encryption.
+* Transparently compress data prior to encryption.
-* When decrypting compressed data Symmetric Encryption will transparently decompress the data after decryption based on information in the header stored in the encrypted data
+* During decryption data is automatically decompressed.
-* Uses built-in support in Ruby for OpenSSL and Zlib for high performance and maximum portability without introducing any additional dependencies
+* Uses Ruby built-in support for OpenSSL and Zlib for high performance and maximum portability without introducing any additional dependencies.

 ### Backgound Job Processing

-* The sister-project [Rocket Job](http://rocketjob.io) uses Symmetric Encryption to encrypt job data to keep it secure.
+The sister-project [Rocket Job](http://rocketjob.io) uses Symmetric Encryption to encrypt job data to keep it secure.
 * Rocket Job Pro can also read and write encrypted files created by Symmetric Encryption.
-    * Rocket Job Pro re-uses the existing Symmetric Encryption setup for encryption and decryption.
+* Rocket Job Pro re-uses the existing Symmetric Encryption configuration and setup.

+### Command Line Interface

+Symmetric Encryption v4 introduces an extensive command line interface to:
+* Encrypt files
+* Decrypt files
+* Generate new passwords
+* Generate a new configuration file
+* Perform Key rotation

 ## Encrypting Passwords in configuration files

 Passwords can be encrypted in any YAML configuration file.